HansHammel/clone-all-github-repos/README.md

 __We have a limit of 100 repositories__

+~~On install, you get asked for your GitHub Username and a GitHub API token to access public/private repository information.
+The settings are stored in your users home directory (~/.cagr/config.json or %HOMEPATH%\.cagr\config.json).~~

-__On install, you get asked for your GitHub Username and a GitHub API token to access public/private repository information.
+__On fist use, you get asked for your GitHub Username and a GitHub API token to access public/private repository information.
 The settings are stored in your users home directory (~/.cagr/config.json or %HOMEPATH%\.cagr\config.json).__

 __To create an access-token go to GitHub > Settings > Developer settings > Personal access tokens.
 Give at least read access to your public repositories.__